 Housing Delivery Test and Housing Delivery Action Plan

-The Housing Delivery Test (HDT) was introduced by the Ministry of Housing, Communities and Local Government in 2018 as part of the revised National Planning Policy Framework, reinforcing its objective to significantly boost the supply of new homes.
+The Housing Delivery Test (HDT) was introduced by the Ministry of Housing, Communities and Local Government in 2018 as a monitoring tool to demonstrate whether areas are building enough homes to meet their housing need.

 Local Planning Authorities that fail to meet delivery targets are required to take appropriate action to address under delivery.
-As a consequence of the HDT result, the council is required to prepare a Housing Delivery Action Plan and to add a 20% buffer to the five year housing land supply calculation.
+As a consequence of the most recent Housing Delivery Test result, the council must prepare a Housing Delivery Action Plan.
+The improved result signifies that the council does not need to add a 20% buffer to the five year housing land supply calculation.

 If you have any queries please contact us at email@example.com or call 01246 345790.